matthorgan/matthorgan.github.io/content/blog/powershell-type-value-gotchas.md

 +++

-In this blog post, I'll be covering a fun little 'gotcha' that has caught me out over the years, and the explanation for why it happens.
+In this blog post, I'll be covering a fun little null value related 'gotcha' that has caught me out over the years, and the explanation for why it happens.
+Let's jump right in with how we handle null values and the issues I've come across in the past.

 ## Handling Null Values